gagi155/energy_provider/design.md

 ## Starting the application

-First position yourself in the root folder of the project and open terminal
+First position yourself in the root folder of the project and open terminal.

 ### Compiling the application